Start Free Pilot

 Machine learning for pattern recognition implies the use of algorithms that typically seek to produce a viable solution for all potential inputs and perform matching of the inputs, considering their statistical volatility.
 The type of label output, ML method (supervised or unsupervised), and the type of algorithm itself (statistical or non-statistical) are all factors that influence the pattern recognition algorithms.

-Most pattern recognition systems are data-intensive, so these systems’ accuracy is directly dependent on the quantity and quality of the training data.
+Most pattern recognition and machine learning systems are data-intensive, so these systems’ accuracy is directly dependent on the quantity and quality of the training data.
 In most cases, the ML systems are trained on labeled training data (supervised learning).
 However, other pattern recognition algorithms can also be used to identify unknown patterns in unlabeled data (unsupervised learning).

 Classification Algorithms (Supervised ML)